owenforeman1/Office-Team-Profile-Generator/README.md

 ## Description

 I made an easy to use command line office team maker.
 I wanted to organize and have basic info for each employee on a generated html page.
 It displays an employees name, role, email and specific things for the role such as github username or school the intern came from.
 I use tests to make sure my code works for each employee and have scripts for each card to be displayed on page.
 I learned a lot about how tests work and how to build them.
-I learned a lot about how to use code from seperate files in a seperate file.
+I learned a lot about how to use code from seperate files in a seperate file and a lot about OOP and TDD.

 ## Table of Contents